inab/OEB_level2_data_migration/README.md

   -cr OEB_SUBMIT_API_CREDS, --oeb_submit_api_creds OEB_SUBMIT_API_CREDS
-                        Credentials and endpoints used to obtain a token for submission to oeb buffer DB --val_output VAL_OUTPUT
+                        Credentials and endpoints used to obtain a token for submission to oeb buffer DB -tk OEB_SUBMIT_API_TOKEN, --oeb_submit_api_token OEB_SUBMIT_API_TOKEN
+                        Token used for submission to oeb buffer DB.
+If it is not set, the credentials file provided with -cr must have defined 'clientId', 'grantType', 'user' and
+                        'pass'
+  --val_output VAL_OUTPUT
                         Save the JSON Schema validation output to a file -o OUTPUT, --output OUTPUT